Learn how to cook acorn squash in two ways: Sweet and savory. Both are super easy and make for a fantastic side dish!

 I want you to know how to cook acorn squash two different ways – these are the basic building blocks.
 Sweet and Savory.

-Melted butter + brown sugar (or coconut sugar)
+Melted butter + brown sugar (or coconut sugar or maple syrup)

 Olive oil + salt + pepper